sambranaivan/CardScriptsWiki/Home.md

 bool | aux.EquipByEffectAndLimitRegister(Card c, Effect e) |
 bool | aux.EquipByEffectLimit(Card c, Effect e, int tp, Card tc, int|nil code, bool mustbefaceup) | Equips (Card tc) to (Card c).
 Adding a (int code) will register that code as flag effect to the equipped card  (bool mustbefaceup) defines if the card to be equipped is required to be face-up. void | aux.EquipEquip(Effect e, int tp, Group eg, int ep, int ev, Effect re, int r, int rp) | Used to equip the Equip Card to the targeted monster.
-This would be used if you cannot use the Equip Procedure for your Equip Card activation. int | aux.EvilHeroLimit(e,se,sp,st) | Default SetValue for "Evil HERO" monsters's effect EFFECT_SPSUMMON_CONDITION.
+This would be used if you cannot use the Equip Procedure for your Equip Card activation. int | aux.EvilHeroLimit(e, se, sp, st) | Default SetValue for "Evil HERO" monsters's effect EFFECT_SPSUMMON_CONDITION.
 Must be used due to the existance of "Supreme King Castle" bool | aux.evospcon(Effect e, int tp, Group eg|nil, int ep, int ev, Effect re, int r, int rp) | Default SetCondition for "Summoned by a "Evolsaur" monster" bool | aux.exccon(Effect e) | SetCondition for "except the turn this card was sent to the Graveyard". bool | aux.FALSE() | Function that returns false